seipje/nku-project/README.md

 # 4-18
 ```
 As a user of the site
+I want to upload my drawings
+So that my friends can see them

+As a user of the site
 I want to view my own pieces
 So I can review my progress